 > Video 5. is about the Summer House overlooking Upper Case Pond, in the picture on the right above.

-> Video 6. is about the 2 mansions owned by the Wells brothers on Spring Street.
+> Video 6. is about two mansions owned by the Case brothers on Spring Street.

 The Case family had paper-making enterprises in Manchester, East Hartford, and Unionville.

 In 1861, the twin brothers founded Case Brothers, and rented space in Highland Park for a small business – washing cotton waste, using the fast-moving water of Birch Mountain Brook.
 According to the 1998 Historic & Architectural Resource Survey of Manchester, CT, Volume 1, "In 1862 the Case brothers (A. Wells, C. Frank, and A. Willard) purchased the mill and privilege of Salter and Strong along Birch Mountain Brook at the Highlands...They began with capital of only $135, and over the next 12 years lost four successive mills to fire or flood.
 New facilities were created in 1874 and 1884...producing pressboard, album boards, binder boards, and manila paper.
 Additional facilities were erected in the early twentieth century.
 Case Brothers also acquired two mills in the western part of town formerly owned by the Bunce firm.
 In 1920 100 Case employees turned out 12 tons of pressed paper products per day."
 The firm constructed other buildings, such as a shop for building paper-making machinery and a blacksmith shop to shoe the work horses who pulled the delivery carts.

 In 1875 and 1915, disastrous fires struck, but the Cases rebuilt, and we can see the quaint brick buildings from the corner of Spring Street and Glen Road.
 Case brothers also owned a paper mill at Oak Grove and one on Mill Street in the North End of Manchester.